mattrajca/GoEV3/README.md

 Since attaching a USB cable to the EV3 isn't always convenient, instructions for setting up Wi-Fi access can be found [here](https://github.com/mindboards/ev3dev/wiki/Setting-Up-wifi-Networking).

+We can also configure the EV3 to automatically log in to a program launcher at boot.
+First, edit `/etc/login.defs`:

+	nano /etc/login.defs

+Add the following line: `NO_PASSWORD_CONSOLE tty1:tty2:tty3:tty4:tty5:tty6`

+Next, edit `/etc/inittab`:

+	nano /etc/inittab

+Find a line similar to `1:2345:respawn:/sbin/getty 38400 tty1` and change it to:

+	1:2345:respawn:/sbin/getty --autologin root 38400 tty1

+The EV3 will now automatically log in at boot.

 Thread Safety
 -------------